2020PB/police-brutality/reports/New York.md

 In an incident at West and Rector Streets in Manhattan, a protestor is confronted by an officer, who grabs his bike and tells him to release it.
 A second officer charges into frame, tackling the protestor and grabbing him by the backpack.
 More officers join to separate the protestor from his bike.
 The initial officer brandishes his baton and strikes either the bike or the protestor.
 A final officer kneels on the protestor.

-tags: grab, knee, tackle, strike, baton, protestor, arrest
+tags: grab, knee, tackle, strike, baton, protester, arrest

 id: ny-newyorkcity-74